iAvoe/Manual-Subnetting-Notes/README.md

        - 1 × 00000000 binary bit
      - Now we have a subnet converted from decimal to binary as 11111111.11111111.11110000.00000000

-     2. Find which the device/note's bit if given IP address
+     2. Find which the device/node's bits
      - Convert 1-to-N, 0-to-D, the binary subnet bits becomes NNNNNNNN.NNNNNNNN.NNNNDDDD.DDDDDDDD
-     - N stands for network or Routers' address range, all of them are available for routers, or things on the external network
+     - N stands for network or Routers' external address, most of them are available to be assigned by your ISP
-     - D stands for Device/nodes' address range, all of them are available for devices, or the entire DHCP pool
+     - D stands for Device/Nodes' address range, all of them are available for devices, or the entire DHCP pool
      - We only need to compute the address range with both N, D shows up

+     3. The 'D' bits are found
+     - There could be 0b_0000,00000000 to 0b_1111,11111111 devices, minus Router's internal & broadcast addresses (2) available

 **Note:** Binary addition: